“27. Temple Ordinances for the Living,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The endowment is received in two parts.
-In the first part, a person receives a preliminary ordinance called the initiatory.
-The initiatory is also known as the washing and anointing (see Exodus 29:4–9).
+In the first part, a person receives preliminary ordinances called the initiatory.
+The initiatory comprises three ordinances: washing, anointing, and clothing (see Exodus 29:4–9).
 It includes special blessings related to the person’s divine heritage and potential.

 In the second part of the endowment, the plan of salvation is taught, including the Creation, the Fall of Adam and Eve, the Atonement of Jesus Christ, the Apostasy, and the Restoration.
 Members also receive instruction on how to return to the Lord’s presence.

-In the endowment, members are invited to make sacred covenants to:
+In the endowment, members are invited to make sacred covenants as follows:

 Live the law of obedience and strive to keep Heavenly Father’s commandments.